FutureGatewayFramework/FutureGatewayFramework.github.io/tutorials/gui_liferay7.md

 # Integrate the portlet with FG APIs

-Scope of this part of the tutorial consists in the integration of FG APIs insid the portlet created in the [above](#create-the-portlet) step.
+Scope of this part of the tutorial consists in the integration of FG APIs inside the portlet created in the [above](#create-the-portlet) step.
-This part can be splitted in two separate steps, a back-end and front-end operations The back-end operations are performed by Liferay at server level when the user accesses the portlet interface.
+This part can be splitted in two separate steps, a back-end and front-end operations The back-end operation is performed by Liferay at server level when the user accesses the portlet interface.
 During this phase, FG UGR APIs will be used to:

 * Obtain a super-user access token
 * Get the Liferay user and register it as FG user is not yet available